 - Add Christmas sprinkles to a shallow bowl.

-- Roll the dough in the Christmas sprinkles and place on the prepared baking trays, at least 2” apart.
+- Portion dough using a small cookie scoop, then roll in the Christmas sprinkles and place on the prepared baking trays, at least 2” apart.

-- Bake cookies for 10-12 minutes until spread and well browned.
-Allow to cool for 2 minutes on baking sheets before transferring to a cooling rack to cool fully.
+- Bake cookies for 10-12 minutes until spread and browned.
+Allow to cool for 3-4 minutes on baking sheets before transferring to a cooling rack to cool fully.

 The nutritional information provided is automatically calculated by a third party and intended to serve as an estimate only.
 The accuracy of nutritional information is not guaranteed.